• Skip to main content

 • A LEGO loving kid.

 • Remove LEGO minifigure heads (is it just me, or are LEGO faces angrier these days?).
 You can do this yourself or ask your child to do it.
-It depends on the mood of New Kid how I proceed.
-Sometimes I prep the activity for him so it’s waiting for him when he comes home from school.
+It depends on the mood of the kid as to how I proceed.
+Sometimes I prep the activity for him so it's waiting for him when he comes home from school.

 • Flatten a ball of putty, scatter heads and fold them into the putty.